codeceptjs/CodeceptJS/docs/helpers/Puppeteer.md

 ## clickLink

-Performs a click and waits for navigation before moving on.
+Performs a click on a link and waits for navigation before moving on.

 ```js
 I.click('Logout', '#nav');